KeeganCK/Keegan-Kavanagh-ecc-dssb-IS21-code-challenge-req101408/README.md

 # Keegan-Kavanagh-ecc-dssb-IS21-code-challenge-req101408

 ## Introduction
 This repository is for the BC government code challenge "ecc-dssb-IS21-code-challenge-req101408".
-The backend has been done in Node and Express and the frontend has been done in React with TypeScript.
+The backend has been done in Node with Express and the frontend has been done in React with TypeScript.

 ## Cloning the Repository